bishnu123-rgb/Higgs-Boson/README.md

 Achieves the strongest overall performance

 Evaluation Metrics

-Due to class imbalance, evaluation focuses on:
+Given the class imbalance, evaluation focuses on:

 Precision